Customizing Events¶

 Tip

-Time events are measured after opening and before stopping performance counters — the overhead for accessing performance counters is not included.
+The clock is read after opening and before stopping the performance counters, so the overhead of accessing the counters is not included in the measured time.

 Processor-Specific Events¶